samasri/omr/tools/compiler/OMRStatistics/doc/README.md

 <BaseNamespace>,<BaseClassname>,<methodSignature>,<Type: override>,<OverridingNamespace>,<OverridingClassname>
 ```
 # Triggerring Functionality
-By default, the tool prints the overrides in a CSV file.
-Passing _OMR_STAT_PRINT_OVERLOADS_ in the command line options when running the tool allows the tool to print the overload information also (in the same CSV).
+By default, the tool prints the overrides on the default output stream in a CSV format.

+Passing _OMR_STAT_PRINT_OVERLOADS_ in the command line options when running the tool allows the tool to print the overload information also.

 In order to trigger the hierarchy functionality of, _OMR_STAT_PRINT_HIERARCHY_ should be passed.

+In order to print the information in 3 separate CSV files, one for each functionality, the path for the filename should be passed in the command line options.
+For example passing _./output_ to the tool triggers the tool to create 3 files: _./output.hierarchy_, _./output.overrides_, _./output.overloads_

 # Output Sample
 Assuming we have the below class hierarchy, the plugin would create the below csv file (which is converted into a table here for better visualization):